Shkreli (tribe): Emigration

-During history parts of the tribe emigrated from Albania to different locations: the Montenegro seaside, to Sandžak and to the Rugova highlands (located in northwestern Kosovo near Pejë).
+During history parts of the tribe emigrated from Albania to different locations: the Montenegro seaside, to Sandžak and to the Rugova highlands (located in northwestern Kosovo near Peja).
 Some of the Rugova Shkrelis moved to the territory of Rožaje and Tutin in 1700, after the Great Serb Migration.

 They founded the village named Škrijelje as they continued residing in Sandžak, by appropriating the yat vowel from the Slavic languages, the surname deviated from Shkreli to Škrijelj.
 Later in the century they populated the Lower Pešter region and the city of Novi Pazar.
 Shkrelis continued to migrate from Rugova to the territory of Pešter until the 19th century.

 The vast majority of Shkreli were assimilated by the Slavic population in the Sandžak region.
-However, in the villages of Boroshtica, Ugëll, Doli and Gradac at the Upper Peshter plateau, they managed to maintain the original Albanian language until today.
+However, in the villages of Boroštica, Ugao, Doliće and Gradac at the Upper Pešter plateau, they managed to maintain the original Albanian language until today.

-Some of the Shkrelis also migrated to Ulqin and its surrounding villages on the coast and along the Buna river.
-The Shkrelis of Ulqin are all Albanian and Roman Catholic.
+Some of the Shkrelis also migrated to Ulcinj and its surrounding villages on the coast and along the Buna river.
+The Shkrelis of Ulcinj are all Albanian and Roman Catholic.
 Here, they all have the surnames Shkreli, Shkrela, Shkrelja, Skrela, and Skrelja.
-Those from the Ulqin Shkrelis have always and still maintain close relations with Albania’s Shkrelis and have always intermarried despite living on opposite borders and are still part of the same Bajrak.
+Those from the Ulcinj Shkrelis have always and still maintain close relations with Albania’s Shkrelis and have always intermarried despite living on opposite borders and are still part of the same Bajrak.
 After the Second World War and especially with the beginning of the Yugoslav Wars, they began migrating to Western Europe, the United States, and Australia.

 Most of the Shkrelis that are from Albania proper do not carry Shkreli as a surname.
 It is only the ones that emigrated from the mountains that carry Shkreli as surnames.

 Today, people bearing the surname Shkreli (or Škrijelj) live in the following locations: